bao-project/bao-docs/source/development/contributing.rst

 Author and Contributors
 ***********************

-Besides the git log, Bao Project's repositories should explictly list their contributors in to files at the repo's top-level:
+Besides the ``git log``, Bao Project's repositories should explicitly list their contributors in to files at the repo's top-level:

-* The ``CONTRIBUTORS`` file must list every person that contributors to the project even in a minor way with bug fixes, optimizations, etc.
+* The ``CONTRIBUTORS`` file must list every person who contributes to the project, even in a minor way with bug fixes, optimizations, etc.

-* The ``AUTHORS`` files lists the developers who have mande same signficant contribution to the system such as implementing a new feature, subsystem, port to a new architecture/platform and the like.
+* The ``AUTHORS`` files list the developers who have made some significant contribution to the system, such as implementing a new feature, subsystem, port to a new architecture/platform, and the like.

 These files must list contributor/author per line, preferably in the format